Ella, Sri Lanka: 10 Best Things To Do Ella, Sri Lanka: 10 Best Things To Do

 Ella, Sri Lanka: 10 Best Things To Do

 Ravana Falls may be smaller than Diyaluma, but it’s still jaw-droppingly beautiful.
-The falls are made up of three tiers, with water cascading between several rock pools, creating the perfect place to swim.
-Cooling off from the tropical afternoon heat is pure bliss!
+With three tiers, water cascades into several rock pools, creating the perfect place to swim.
+We cooled off here on an afternoon, and it was pure bliss!

 7. Flying Ravana Zip Line

-The Flying Ravana zip line is one of the top things to do in Ella for adrenaline seekers and adventurers!
-The extraordinary zip line runs for over half a kilometer, sits 82 meters high, and boasts speeds of up to 80km; it’s the closest you’ll get to flying
+The Flying Ravana zip line is one of the coolest activites we’ve done in Ella.
+This extraordinary zip line is made for adrenaline seekers and adventurers: it runs over half a kilometer at 82 meters high, and boasts speeds of up to 80km.
+It felt like flying!

-This was very doable even for me (someone with a fear of heights).
-I actually loved zipping high over the treetops and looking down on the valley below.
-Best of all, it’s only a 10-minute drive out of Ella town, so it’s the perfect activity for an afternoon in Ella.
+It was doable for us (even with a fear of heights).
+We actually loved zipping high over the treetops and looking down onto the valley below.
+It took us 10 minutes to get here from Ella, making it a great afternoon activity.

 8. Hike to the top of Ella Rock